CodeURJC-DAW-2023-24/webapp10/README.md

   ## MEMBERS' PARTICIPATION
   - **Vicente Navarro Raboso**:
-    In this phase I created the API for the events and helped in the other APIs
+    In this phase I created the API for the events and helped in making the other APIs.

     [Commit 1](https://github.com/CodeURJC-DAW-2023-24/webapp10/commit/2aab204b2bff4319171c3a68a7f12c11f0287e30)
     [Commit 2](https://github.com/CodeURJC-DAW-2023-24/webapp10/commit/56ed26c52bc68aa208f306878a1d3acb4e93bd3f)